DataIntellectTech/TorQ/docs/dataaccess.md

 ## Automatic Query Optimisation

-The queries are automatically optimised using `.queryorder.orderquery` this function is designed to improve the performance of certain queries.
-It does this by prioritising filters against the attribute columns defined in `tableproperties.csv`.
-It is default on however can be toggled off by setting the value of ``` `queryoptimisation``` in the input dictionary to `0b`.
+The queries are automatically optimised using `.queryorder.orderquery` this function is designed to improve the performance of certain queries  by prioritising filters against the attribute columns defined in `tableproperties.csv`.
+It can be toggled off by setting the value of ``` `queryoptimisation``` in the input dictionary to `0b`.

 # Further Development